 The hygroscopic substance known as desiccant present inside the desiccators is responsible to absorb water molecules from samples.
 Desiccant captures water molecules within its structure and prevents them from escaping back to the environment.
 Commonly used desiccants are:

 - Silica gel: Silica gel is an inert, non-toxic, non-flammable, and porous material that traps water molecules within its structure.
 It is the most commonly used desiccant.
-It can be reused if heated up to 85°C.
+Reusing it is possible if heated up to 85°C.

 - Montmorillonite clay– Montmorillonite clay is a least expensive, naturally occurring desiccant that works well as a desiccant below 50°C and within the relative humidity range but at a higher temperature, it gives up moisture rather than absorbing it.